 Attempted murder suspect arrested in Sandusky area

-SANDUSKY — A man charged for an August shooting was booked into the Sandusky County jail Friday on charges of burglary and aggravated menacing.
+A man charged in an August shooting was booked into the Sandusky County jail Friday on charges of burglary and aggravated menacing.

 Arlis Casey, 25, of Millet Avenue, was taken into custody by Fremont police in Sandusky County.